Find Your Perfect School

 But being a game designer isn’t as easy as playing the videogames either.
 Game designers must be dreamers and doers at the same time!
 Game development involves the entire process, from writing the plot, gameplay, and characters to producing the entire game.
 Working overtime and on weekends is part of the job, particularly with eminent deadlines and stiff competition.

-But game designers are a well-paid lot with an average base salary of $66,300+ and bonuses and other perks.
-The positive job outlook – about 2.28% annual growth until 2029 – attracts talented individuals to the field.
+But software developers, such as game designers, are a well-paid lot with an average base salary of $110,140+ and bonuses and other perks.
+The positive job outlook – about 22% annual growth until 2030 – attracts talented individuals to the field.

 Bachelor’s degree programs in game design prepare students for the diverse occupations in the videogame industry.
 With design being the starting point for videogame development, students are exposed to a multidisciplinary curriculum.
 The courses blend creative arts, including theory, narrative storytelling, and mythology, with computer software technical skills.